-District Attorney’s office gets email from an individual asking to investigate concerns relating to Mayor Jeff Longwell
+District attorney’s office gets email from an individual asking to investigate concerns relating to Mayor Jeff Longwell

 Webb also says, as a course or normal business, the DA’s office will investigate specific allegations emailed to its office.

-The mayor talked to KSN about the concerns in the Eagle article that claimed he may have tried to move contracts towards friends.
+Mayor Longwell spoke to KSN on Sunday about the concerns in the Wichita Eagle article that claimed he may have tried to move contracts towards friends.
 Longwell said he knows people on both sides of the current bidding process for that planned water treatment plant.

 “I understand that the DA has to investigate concerns,” said Frye.
 “This is a one degree of separation town.
 Everyone knows everyone.
 And it is one of those things, you’re going to have friends, associates, customers, competition that you’re going to meet and have the opportunity to discuss things over and over.
 It’s the nature of this town.”